Montessori Art Routines & Expectations– Part 1

 Material Set-up Routines

 Set-up presentations are key and can support your students in many ways.
 By introducing these routines children will be able to set-up independently.
 This helps with getting into creative flow states.
 They will be able to construct and use the materials in artful ways.
-They will be able to clean-up the materials on their own.
+And be able to clean-up the materials on their own.
 They will also take on the responsibility of leaving the materials ready for the next student to use.

 So what type of material set-up routines should you introduce to your students: